Seattle Plumbing, Sewer, & Heating

 Wet areas in the yard

-In some cases, sagging can lead to minor leaks or pooling underground.
+Sagging can sometimes lead to minor leaks or pooling outside.

 Why This Problem Should Not Be Ignored

-• Health concerns Waste sitting in the pipe longer than it should creates odors, bacteria, and just overall not great conditions for your home.
+• Health concerns – Waste sitting too long increases odors, bacteria, and risk to your home.

 How Plumbers Diagnose the Problem

-• run water through the system to see how it moves
+• Run water through the system to observe flow

-• look at the overall slope of the pipe to understand how bad the sag is
+• Assess the overall slope of the pipe to gauge severity

 How the Problem Is Fixed